'And I now pronounce you...' Since tying the knot, your priorities have likely been opening presents and browsing snaps

 There are two other main types of protection insurance.

 Critical illness helps protect you against the financial impact caused by serious illnesses, such as cancer or a heart attack, so you can concentrate on getting better.

 Income protection, meanwhile, can help provide you with a regular income to replace some of your earnings if you can't work because of illness or injury.

 Investing in your goals

-The chances are you’ll have many goals, both short and long term, you both hope to achieve.
+The chances are you’ll have many goals, both short and long term.
 Whatever they are, reaching them will largely depend on one thing: financial planning.

 First things first, though: before you start saving for something years down the line, it is wise to take a couple of initial steps.

 This would cover life's little inconveniences - a broken boiler, say - so you don't have to tap into your savings or investments to pay for them.

 Likewise, if you have any lingering debts, such as store or credit cards, you might want to get these cleared first.

-Now you are in a position to start putting money aside.
+If you are planning on saving or investing, you are now in a position to start putting money aside.

 One way of doing this is to open a Stocks and Shares ISA.
 It has the potential for higher returns than traditional cash savings, and any investment growth or interest you earn is free of tax.